 There are three possible sources that may stop your water dispenser from working.

-The first, and most common reason is that your water tube in the door is frozen.
+The first and most common reason is that your water tube in the door is frozen.
 To determine if this is the source of the problem, disconnect the tube at the bottom of the door and blow air through it.
 If the air doesn’t pass through, it is a telltale sign that your water supply tube is frozen.
-To fix this, simply thaw it out.
+To fix this, thaw it out.
 To prevent this from happening again, make sure to periodically check that your freezer is set at the proper temperature.
-It should be set somewhere between 0 to 10 degrees Fahrenheit.
+You should set it somewhere between 0 to 10 degrees Fahrenheit.
 If it is any lower than this, the water line could freeze.

 Another possible cause for this issue is a faulty water inlet valve.
 This valve opens the water supply to the dispenser; therefore, if the valve is defective or if the water pressure is too low, the water valve won’t open.
 Before jumping to conclusions and buying a replacement part, check if the water pressure to the valve is at least 20 psi.

 Your fridge is one of the most important appliances in your home.
-Knowing what symptoms to look out for and understanding how to fix them can be save you a lot of time and money.
-If you encounter any of these problems and are unable to fix them, call a repair technician for assistance.
+Knowing what symptoms to look out for and understanding how to fix them can save you a lot of time and money.
+If you encounter any of these problems and cannot fix them, call a repair technician for assistance.
 If they tell you that it might be time to invest in a new refrigerator, we hope you turn to AJ Madison.
-We carry a wide selection of side-by-side refrigerators, French door refrigerators, stainless steel refrigerators, and counter-depth refrigerators at affordable prices.
+We carry a wide selection of side-by-side refrigerators, French door refrigerators, stainless steel refrigerators, and counter-depth refrigerators at affordable prices, ready to ship.